IDEAVENTIONS ACADEMY

 • 11th Grade:

-• We work with students to identify a balanced college list for visiting through supportive and realistic discussions, so they can be excited about the colleges they apply to and their likelihood of acceptance.
-We also guide students in asking teachers for recommendations and recommend a college application summer plan.
+• We curate a balanced college list through supportive and realistic discussions, so students can be excited about the colleges they apply to and their likelihood of acceptance.
+The PSAT counts this year for National Merit Scholarship qualifying.
+We guide students in asking teachers for recommendations.
+We develop a summer plan for college applications, as the summer after 11th grade is a busy one for students as they write their essays.

 • 12th Grade:

-• We work with students on their Common App and final aspects of application process.
+• We guide students through their Common App and final aspects of the process.
 The hard part is over–well, except for the waiting.

 Achievements